~2,000

 Central Governor Shutdown

-Your brain monitors fuel levels and starts throttling output before you're fully depleted.
+Your brain monitors fuel levels and starts throttling output before you're fully depleted — muscle biopsies show 15–25% of glycogen remains even at "exhaustion" (Noakes et al., 2005).
 Pace drops.
 Concentration fades.
-Decision-making deteriorates.
 This is your body's emergency brake, not a lack of willpower.

 The Wall